Medical staff not wearing masks

 Teaching

-They will be highly skilled at using new and emerging technologies, in which we already lead across the full suite of healthcare courses we offer, and to which the NHS is increasingly turning to.
+Our future medics will be highly skilled at using new and emerging technologies, in which we already lead at Portsmouth across the full suite of healthcare courses we offer, and to which the NHS is increasingly turning to.

 Research

-In the most recent Research Excellence framework (REF) in 2021, 78 per cent of the research from our Faculty of Science and Health was graded as world-leading or internationally excellent.
+In the most recent Research Excellence framework (REF) in 2021, 79 per cent of the research from our Faculty of Science and Health was graded as world-leading or internationally excellent.
+In terms of the impact of our research, 94 per cent was graded as outstanding or very considerable in terms of reach and significance.

 Our research in Health and Care Professions deals with the most-pressing health and wellbeing issues facing society – from the challenges of caring for an ageing population, to the importance of delivering effective health and social care to the most under-represented, vulnerable or isolated groups in society.